 The Remuneration Committee has four members elected by the Board of Directors from among its members.
 One member is designated as chair and one member is an employee representative.

-The Remuneration Committee assists the Board with oversight of the remuneration policy for the members of the Board of Directors and Executive Management including guidelines on incentive pay to Executive Management in the company referred to as "The principles for remuneration of board members and executives in Novo Nordisk A/S ("Remuneration Principles")", the remuneration of the members of the Board of Directors and its committees, the remuneration of the members of Executive Management, and other tasks on an ad hoc basis as specifically decided by the Board.
+The Remuneration Committee assists the Board with oversight of a) the remuneration policy for the members of the Board of Directors and Executive Management, including guidelines on incentive pay to Executive Management referred to as "The principles for remuneration of board members and executives in Novo Nordisk A/S ("Remuneration Principles")", b) the remuneration of the members of the Board of Directors and its committees, c) the remuneration of the members of Executive Management, and d) other tasks on an ad hoc basis as specifically decided by the Board.

-The Board of Directors has in March 2018 elected the following members to the Remuneration Committee:
+The Board of Directors has in March 2019 elected the following members to the Remuneration Committee:

-- Jeppe Christiansen (re-elected, member since 2015 and chair since 2017; not independent) - Brian Daniels (elected, member since 2018, independent) - Liz Hewitt (elected, member since 2018; independent) - Anne Marie Kverneland (re-elected, member since 2017; employee representative; not independent)
+- Jeppe Christiansen (re-elected, member since 2015 and chair since 2017; not independent) - Brian Daniels (re-elected, member since 2018, independent) - Liz Hewitt (re-elected, member since 2018; independent) - Anne Marie Kverneland (re-elected, member since 2017; employee representative; not independent)

 The Remuneration Committee consists of two non-independent members, including the chair, and two independent members pursuant to the Danish Corporate Governance Recommendations.
 One member is an employee representative.
-According to the Danish Corporate Governance Recommendations a majority of the members of a board committee shall qualify as independent.
+According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
 Hence, the composition of the Remuneration Committee does not conform to the Danish Corporate Governance Recommendations.
-This is due to the fact that the Board of Directors finds that the composition of the Remuneration Committee allows for a member from the Chairmanship who is a representative of the majority shareholder and an employee representative, who both qualify as non-independent Board members, being on the Remuneration Committee while maintaining an operational structure of the Remuneration Committee with relative few members.
+This is due to the fact that the Board of Directors finds that the composition of the Remuneration Committee allows for a member from the Chairmanship who is a representative of the main shareholder and an employee representative, who both qualify as non-independent Board members, being on the Remuneration Committee while maintaining an operational structure of the Remuneration Committee with relative few members.

-The Remuneration Committee conducted five meetings in 2018.
-All Remuneration Committee members attended all committee meetings within the member's term in 2018, except one member who was excused from one meeting within the member's term in 2018.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview.
+The Remuneration Committee conducted five meetings in 2019.
+All Remuneration Committee members attended all committee meetings within the member's term in 2019.
+Please refer to the Annual Report on p.
+39 for a detailed attendance overview.

-Remuneration Committee Report for 2018
+Remuneration Committee Report for 2019